 Women's inclusion in PCDC processes: Techniques to ensure that women were included in PCDC processes was core to the trainings in which local authorities and civil society representatives participated.
 Inclusion is two-fold: invitation and influence.
 Inclusive invitations must reach all members of the population.
 While not all citizens must participate, equitable representation from all groups must be present (for example, half of the participants should be women).
 Next, inclusive facilitation ensures that women, and other traditionally underrepresented groups, have an equal opportunity to share their thoughts.
-It often requires direct solicitation of their opinions and 'Let's elect men, they are considered.
+It often requires direct solicitation of their opinions and ideas, as harmful historical social and cultural norms have limited their agency to speak their minds in the past.